saadnaseem/plots/README.md

 # plots
-Code for plots relevant to a biology lab
+code for plots relevant to a biology lab